danielharrell/open-eyes-lect-2017-18/Open.md

 ---

 As a set of final examples, underneath the previous two, now consider what I earlier called *states of being*: the open door of hospitality; the open heart of generosity; the open mind of enlightenment.
-Openness in these cases has the genuineness of a virtue, but the kind of virtue that can be corrupted, and cast this genuineness into doubt.
+Openness in these cases has the genuineness of a virtue, but the kind of virtue that can be corrupted, casting this genuineness into doubt.
 Recall the open door in Homer's *Odyssey*, that lets the suitors of Penelope fill the house of Odysseus in his absence, in the abuse of hospitality.
-Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^Republic] Both examples suggest there are cases of openness to be condemned, where something between outside and inside has broken.
-But what is it, then, that stays intact, in cases of openness to be praised?
-And if it is intact, then why call these ways of being open, rather than ways of being closed?
+Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^Republic] Both examples suggest that there are cases of openness to be condemned, where something between inside and outside has broken.
+But what is this something?
+And if it stays intact, in cases of openness to be praised, then why is this not boundary enough to make them closed rather than open?
+Closed enough, at least, to prevent the suitors or corpses in these cases from simply getting in, or more generally to distinguish true openness from mere openness?

 <!-- Below should stick with "stay intact" wording.
 Move
 on to corruption.-->

-To press the question, we can turn next to what I earlier called *our own state of being* in awareness.
+We can press this question by returning to our own state of being in awareness.
 Our eyes are open, in this sense, as we see through them, to a whole world outside us.
 But this sense is again figurative, and perhaps even false.
 Our eyes could not be open, after all, like our eyelids, or like a lidless jar, just letting the world in.
-For open eyes can be poked, injured, even blinded---as if their staying open meant staying intact.
-And if staying intact means standing firm against the world as a threat, how does the world still get into our eyes, so to speak, as an object of sight?
-The world gets into a pickle jar, it seems, to spoil what's inside.
-But the world gets into our eyes, we might say, to fill what's inside.
-Our eyes contain the world they are open to, in order to see it rather than suffer it.
-Yet how can they contain it and stay intact---unless they contain it to stay intact, which suggests they contain it from the start.
-That is, the world poses no threat as an object of sight because as a sight the world lies inside our eyes and as a threat only outside our eyes.
+For open eyes can be poked, injured, even blinded---as if their staying open again meant staying intact.
+But how, then, does the world get in?
+It could not be the way the world gets into a pickle jar, to spoil what's inside.
+For the world gets into our eyes, we might say, to fill what's inside, as if there were nothing already in our eyes to spoil.
+But how can the world fill our eyes so completely, if they do stay intact, unless the world filled them somehow from within rather than without?
+That is, unless our eyes somehow already contained the world they were open to, in order to see it rather than suffer it?

-(Revise here.)

-But if our eyes do contain the world, then does the world get in?
-Or is it already there, filling our eyes from within?
-We give the name "world", after all, not just to one thing we see outside us, or one thing after another;
-but to everything at once, along with anything unseen that might lie outside us.
+There are other reasons to think that the world we see outside us is really inside us.
+We give the name "world", after all, not just to one thing we see outside us, or one thing after another, but to everything at once, along with anything unseen that might lie outside us.
 We see the whole world, in this sense, before we see any part of it, as if our relation to it were given before it can be gained.
 Or as if the world were a postulate for sight before it can be a discovery, and stood behind our eyes before it can stand in front of them.
-And perhaps we see through our eyes not to the world, but through the world, to everything in the world.
+And perhaps we should say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
 The world would then be a place, or even a perspective, rather than an object.
 Or the sort of object our eyes could contain, as we see through them, to give what lies outside them context rather than content.
 But under any such description, the world would be inside us to appear outside us, as a horizon for everything else that might appear outside us.
-We would be open to the world, in other words, from having enclosed it.
+And we would be open to the world, on this account, from having enclosed it.

 ---